MachoGoldRam/E6-Images-To-Dataset/README.md

 To always use a specific configuration, copy "EXAMPLE.BAT" with a different name and change the fourth line of your copy to your command.

 > [!NOTE]
 > The folder might get locked by COM Shell Host.
-Investigating.
+Terminate the process from task manager to manipulate it.